wasabinator/lingolessons/client/android/DEVELOPING.md

 - On first import of project to Android Studio, cancel the setup wizard, then import the project.
 When prompted for the Android SDK location, use the ANDROID_HOME env variable as defined by the direnv shell (which will be a `/nix/store/...` path).
 - All SDK components are thus managed via changes to `android/default.nix`.

-Otherwise, simply configure your setup outside the way you please.
+Otherwise, simply configure your machine's dev setup the way you please.
 The Nix approach is precise however and should avoid weird setup errors.

 ### Running the App